OluwatobiAkintokun/Bike-Sales-Analysis/README.md

 # Introduction

-Bike Purchases analysos is a project I have just completed using Microsoft Excel.
+Bike Purchases analysis is a project I have just completed using Microsoft Excel.
 This project tested my data analysis skills, including making recommendations from generated reports and creating an interactive dashboard using Excel.

 # Business questions
 The analysis of Bike Purchases dataset is directed toward addressing the following business inquiries.